-2215 Elementary Statistics for Social Science 4 credits Basic statistical principles and techniques: summarizing and presenting data, measuring central tendency and dispersion in data, basic concepts of probability and probability distributions, estimation of parameters and testing of hypotheses through statistical inference, linear regression and simple correlation.
-Examples are used from all the socialsciences.
-Prerequisites: Mathematics 0001 or passing Arithmetic Proficiency Exam, Mathematics 0002 or passing Algebra Proficiency Exam, Not open to students who have completed Mathematics 3324.
+2215 Elementary Statistics for Social Science 4 credits Basic statistical principles and techniques; summarizing and presenting data, measuring central tendency and dispersion in data, basic concepts of probability and probability distributions, estimation of parameters and testing of hypotheses through statistical inference, linear regression and simple correlation.
+Prerequisites: Mathematics 0001 or passing Arithmetic Proficiency Exam, Mathematics 0002 or passing Algebra Proficiency Exam.
+Not open to students who have completed Mathematics 3324.
 2216 Statistical Methods 4 credits Development of underlying assumptions, limitations, and practical applications of modern statistical analysis.
 Emphasis is on multivariate regression and analysis of variance and related computer techniques.
-Techniques of experimental design and statistical inference in various contexts are developed.
+Techniques, of experimental design and statistical inference in various contexts are developed.
 Time series and forecasting topics are included.
-Prerequistic: Statistica 2215 or Mathematics 324.
-Theatre Arts Professor Domser; Associate Professor R. Miller (Department Chair); Lecturer van den Berg.
-Areas of particular teaching interest: Professor Domser: design and technical production, theatre management; Professor Miller: acting, theatre history, dramatic literature; Professor van den Berg-Toperzer: acting, voice, and movement.
-The theatre arts program offers comprehensive study in theatre history. dramatic literature and criticism, and performance and production skills.
-Visiting professionals from the Baltimore/ Washington area support the permanent faculty with specialized courses in performance.
+Prerequisite: Statistics 2215 or Mathematics 3324.
+Theatre Arts Professor Domser (Department Chair); Associate Professor R. Miller; Lecturer van den Berg.
+Areas of particular teaching interest: Professor Domser: design and technical production, theatre management; Professor Miller: acting, theatre history, dramatic literature; Professor Van den Berg: acting, voice, and movement.
+The theatre arts program offers comprehensive study in theatre history, dramatic literature and criticism, and performance and production skills.
+Visiting professionals from the Baltimore/Washington area support the permanent faculty with specialized courses in performance.
 Coursework is further complemented by opportunities to participate in productions directed by faculty, visiting artists, and students.
 The major in theatre arts prepares students for careers in the professional theatre, for graduate studies in theatre, and for a variety of other vocations which demand the analytic, creative, and interactive skills developed by theatre majors.
 BASIC MAJOR:

-Theatre Arts 1111, 3392; four hours from Theatre Arts 1113, 1151: twelve hours from Theatre Arts 2225, 2226, 2227, 2230, 2284; twelve hours from Theatre Arts 2241, 2242, 2243, 2244, 2245, 2246, 2247, 3320, 3328; two hours from 3330, 3332, 3334, 3336, 3338, 3340.
-Other Educational Options in Theatre Arts:
+Theatre Arts 1111, 4460; four hours from Theatre Arts 1113, 1151: twelve hours from Theatre Arts 2225, 2226, 2227, 2284; twelve hours from Theatre Arts 2241, 2242, 2243, 2244, 2245, 2246, 2247, 3320, 3328, 3353; two hours from 3330, 3332, 3334, 3336, 3338, 3340.

-Dual majors with Communication, English, and Music (Musical Theatre); minor in Theatre Arts.
+Other Educational Options in Theatre Arts: Dual majors with Communication, English, and Music (Musical Theatre); minor in Theatre Arts.

-1101 Film and Drama (offered only on WMC Budapest campus)

-3 credits

-A survey of theories of genre from Sophocles to the 20th century.
-Humanities.

 1111 Stagecraft

 4 credits

-An introduction to the theory and practice of stagecraft in theatre, film, and video.
-Concentration is on basic drafting, stage management, carpentry, rigging, and electronic skills.
+An introduction to the theory and practice of stagecraft in the live theatre.
+Concentration is on basic drafting, stage management, carpentry, rigging, and electronics (stage lighting).

 1113 Acting

 4 credits

 The development in each student of the physical, vocal, emotional, and interactive creativity necessary to imaginative theatrical performance.

+Humanities

-1119 Theatre Appreciation
+1119 (FR) Theatre Appreciation

 4 credits

 An introduction to the analysis and appreciation of theatre.
 The student receives an overview of dramatic theory and practice by reading and attending plays, studying critical evaluations of professionals, and participating in classroom discussions.
+Humanities.

+1151 (FR) Acting: The Creative Process

+4 credits

+An introduction to acting combining practical exercises with study of major texts on acting.
+Emphasis is placed on scene analysis and scene work, as well as written exercises in performance analysis and acting theory.

 Humanities.